A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 These coal black birds nest communally, with several females laying eggs in a single nest.
 Smooth-billed anis can sometimes be seen removing ticks from cattle and other livestock.

-A kestrel standing on the ground eating a juvenile green iguana.
+A kestrel (Falco sparverius) standing on the ground eating a juvenile green iguana in the U.S. Virgin Islands

 Kestrel (Falco sparverius)